Religion, Ethics & Philosophy

 This course is regarded as a highly academic subject and is well respected by employers and universities alike.
 We have excellent links with prestigious universities and progression rates to higher education are high.
 Give your university applications the competitive edge and develop the thinking skills for the 21st Century.

-The department is committed to facilitate your learning in an enthusiastic and supportive manner.
+The department is committed to facilitating your learning in an enthusiastic and supportive manner.
 We offer additional support and enrichment programme, as well as having many excellent e-learning resources to aid your progression through the subject content.